 - Iron Fist (Legendary): A high-risk, high-reward Legendary style with a unique mechanic: your punches deal massive damage and inflict a Slow debuff on your opponent, but they also hurt you when they land.
 Its ultimate — No Ribs Survived — deals 80% of the opponent's health while costing 50% of yours, making it one of the most dramatic fight-enders in UBG.
 It was slightly nerfed in its own named update but remains a top A-tier pick for confident players.
 The M2 is slow and telegraphed, so expect skilled opponents to perfect dodge it consistently.
 (Ultimate: No Ribs Survived)

-- Hitman (Mythic): Before the Iron Fist update, Hitman was arguably the best Mythic style in UBG.
-It's still excellent — fast, powerful jabs with strong pressure mechanics and very few hard counters — but the slight damage nerf pushed it out of the top tier.
-Its one consistent weakness has always been the weak dash, which experienced opponents will exploit.
-The Nightmare Barrage ultimate is a reliable finisher.
-A great style if you prioritize an aggressive, constant-pressure approach.
+- Hitman (Mythic) ↑ from B: Before the Iron Fist update, Hitman was arguably the best Mythic style in UBG.
+A slight damage nerf pushed it out of the top Mythic spot then, but its overall kit — fast, powerful jabs with strong pressure mechanics and very few hard counters — has held up well against the current meta.
+Re-evaluated to A tier alongside Wolf.
+Its one consistent weakness remains the weak dash, which experienced opponents will exploit.
 (Ultimate: Nightmare Barrage)

-- Chronos (Legendary): A cerebral, patience-rewarding Legendary style built around the Focus mechanic.
+- Chronos (Legendary) ↑ from B: A cerebral, patience-rewarding Legendary built around the Focus mechanic.
 You charge the Focus meter by emoting, landing counter hits, and executing perfect dodges — and once maxed, you unlock significant damage and speed buffs that can flip a fight.
 Chronos has weak base damage before Focus is active, meaning early-fight exchanges are risky.
-It rewards disciplined, read-heavy players but punishes those who can't consistently maintain the Focus-building discipline.
+It rewards disciplined, read-heavy players who can consistently maintain Focus-building habits.
 One of the most rewarding Legendaries to master.
 (Ultimate: Timestop Rush)

-- Bullet (Mythic): A solid Mythic style built around its jabs and the element of unpredictability.
+- Bullet (Mythic) ↑ from B: A solid Mythic style built around its jabs and unpredictability.
 Bullet jabs cut through blocks and punish dash-reliant opponents, and the heavy attack alternates between left and right hands to keep opponents guessing.
 It has a weak dash like several other Mythic styles, so staying inside and pressuring is key.
-The ceiling is high for players who understand the style's timing, but it requires more effort than Wolf or Hitman to be effective.
+The ceiling is high for players who understand the style's timing.
+Re-evaluated to A tier based on consistent tournament performance.
 (Ultimate: Cheating Combo)

-- Shotgun (Legendary): A balanced Legendary style built for heavy hitters.
+- Shotgun (Legendary) ↑ from C: A balanced Legendary style built for heavy hitters.
 Strong jabs and a powerful special attack let it go blow-for-blow with most styles, and its Barrage ability is excellent at battering and breaking blocks.
 The big downside: Barrage drains stamina at an alarming rate, limiting how often you can use your best tool.
-Moving to Legendary rarity also makes it a costly spin to land.
-Solid in casual play, less reliable in competitive matches.
+Solid in casual play and capable at competitive level in the right hands.
 (Ultimate: Target Practice)

-- Ippo (Mythic): The only Mythic style in UBG with a genuinely solid dash, which sets it apart from the rest of the Mythic tier.
+- Ippo (Mythic) ↑ from C: The only Mythic style in UBG with a genuinely solid dash, which sets it apart from the rest of the Mythic tier.
 Once you're in range and connecting, the damage is excellent.
 The tradeoff is a slower startup compared to other Mythic styles, meaning you take hits before getting established.
 A strong pick for players who can navigate the early-fight vulnerability.
 The Dempsey Roll ultimate is one of the most iconic in UBG.
 (Ultimate: Dempsey Roll)

-- Switch Hit (Mythic): A multi-hit combination Mythic style that keeps opponents guessing with unpredictable attack patterns and timing.
-Lacks the defining standout strength that separates top Mythic styles like Wolf and Hitman from the pack.
-A reliable all-rounder that doesn't excel at anything specifically but doesn't have any crippling weaknesses either.
+- Switch Hit (Mythic) ↑ from C: A multi-hit combination Mythic style that keeps opponents guessing with unpredictable attack patterns and timing.
+Doesn't have the defining standout strength that separates top Mythic styles from the pack, but it also has no crippling weaknesses.
+A reliable all-rounder that rewards players who stay patient and methodical.

-- Trickster (Rare): Very hard to read thanks to rapid feints, unpredictable dashes, and strange movement patterns that genuinely confuse newer opponents.
+- Trickster (Rare) ↑ from D: Very hard to read thanks to rapid feints, unpredictable dashes, and strange movement patterns that genuinely confuse newer and intermediate opponents.
 Rewards patient, counter-based players who can bait and punish.
 Struggles badly against rush-down styles that don't need to read your feints to win.
-Worth keeping if dashing and footwork are your thing.
+Re-evaluated up from D tier — more viable against passive metas than previously credited.
 (Ultimate: Look-Away Frog Punch)

 - Corkscrew (Rare): Fast light punches culminating in a powerful finishing blow, plus a high natural health regeneration rate that helps in longer bouts.
 The big weakness: the Corkscrew's signature secondary attack always comes from the right, making it extremely predictable at any moderate skill level.
 The Heartbreak Shot ultimate is satisfying to land but requires setup.
 (Ultimate: Heartbreak Shot)

-- Kimura (Rare): A body-shot-focused Rare style with a genuinely interesting debuff mechanic — landing M1 body shots applies a Slow effect that reduces the opponent's movement, dash speed, and ability use.
-Works well as a setup into the Dragonfish Blow ultimate.
+- Kimura (Rare): A body-shot-focused Rare style with a genuine debuff mechanic — landing M1 body shots applies a Slow effect that reduces the opponent's movement, dash speed, and ability use.
+Works well as a setup into combo finishers.
 In practice, the base damage is underwhelming, and the debuff doesn't create enough of a gap against higher-rarity styles to matter in most matchups.
-(Ultimate: Dragonfish Blow)

 - Hammer (Rare): High single-hit damage that hits hard when it connects.
 Very slow attack animations make it one of the most readable styles at any moderate skill level — opponents see the punches coming and punish accordingly.
 Minimal defensive tools compound the problem.